DavidBuchanan314/stelf-loader/README.md

 # stelf-loader
 A stealthy ELF loader - no files, no execve, no RWX

-See also: [arget13/DDexec](https://github.com/arget13/DDexec), which is a similar idea to this but probably more flexible - I wrote most of `stelf-loader` before I realised that `DDexec` existed!
+See also: [arget13/DDexec](https://github.com/arget13/DDexec), which is a similar idea to this but probably more flexible - I wrote most of `stelf-loader` before I realised that `DDexec` existed (oops!)

 Here's a simple "hello world" ELF (`test_elfs/syscall-static-pie.c`), packed using stelf-loader: